Get

 Are Dogs Dirty Animals?

-No, dogs are not dirty animals.
-They can be kept clean and healthy with regular grooming and hygiene practices, accommodated to their lifestyle.
+While dogs aren’t inherently dirty, their active and inquisitive nature often leads them into messes, especially those that spend a lot of time outdoors.
+Mud, fecal matter, and other environmental debris can easily stick to their coat and paws.
+That’s why regular grooming and hygiene practices, tailored to each dog’s lifestyle, are essential for keeping them clean and healthy.
 More active dogs that spend a lot of time outside will certainly be more prone to getting dirty than dogs that are used to spending a big part of their day inside.
 It is also important to note that dogs can carry bacteria and parasites that can be passed on to humans if proper hygiene measures, such as regular and thorough hand washing and not allowing dogs to lick human wounds and face, are not observed.

 It’s essential to wash your hands after handling your dog, especially before eating or preparing food.
 Additionally, it’s important to keep your dog’s living area clean and sanitized to prevent the spread of bacteria and parasites.
 If you have small children, they should also wash their hands after interacting with the dog, as they will often put their hands in their mouths.